 Ultimate Girl’s Guide to Yucatan Travel

 Overview of Cities in the Yucatan

-No “Ultimate Girl’s Guide to Yucatan Travel” would be complete without an overview of the major cities & attractions in the Yucatan ~ so you can find out exactly where you want to be…
+No guide to Yucatan travel would be complete without an overview of major cities & attractions in the Yucatan ~ so that you can figure out exactly where you want to stay…

-Yucatan Travel Guide, CancunCancun: Big hotels & turquoise water are what Cancun is all about.
+Yucatan Travel Guide, CancunCancun: Big hotels & beautiful turquoise water are what Cancun is all about.
 And partying.
 This is where it all starts ~ as pretty much everyone flies into Cancun International Airport.
-Cancun has a “Hotel Zone,” literally one long strip of sand with virtually every major hotel chain on it: JW Marriott, Westin, & Ritz Carlton.
-There are tons of activities for kids here: like big pools, slides, etc. Best For: Families with kids, big groups looking to party, & anyone who wants to relax all day by the beach or pool.
-Cancun is very touristy though, & the town itself isn’t charming ~ so if tourists aren’t your thing, head elsewhere in the Yucatan.
+The “Hotel Zone” is one long strip of sand with virtually every major hotel chain: JW Marriott, Westin, & Kempinski.
+There are tons of activities for kids at these hotels: like big pools, slides, etc. Cancun is Best For: Families with kids, big groups looking to party, & anyone looking to relax all day by beach or pool.
+Cancun is very touristy though, & the town itself isn’t all that charming ~ so if you’re looking for more authenticity: head elsewhere.
 Search for hotels in Cancun here.

-Ultimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Isla MujeresIsla Mujeres: Tropical island vibes, crystalline blue water, & golf cart transportation mean you’re in Isla Mujeres.
-A short, 13-km ferry ride off the coast of Cancun, Isla Mujeres is a small island, just 4 miles long.
-It’s more relaxed than Cancun, less expensive, & less touristy, with plenty of snorkeling & diving options ~ plus a sea turtle farm.
+Ultimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Isla MujeresIsla Mujeres: Tropical island vibes, crystal blue water, & golf carts galore mean you’re on Isla Mujeres!
+A short ferry ride from Cancun, Isla Mujeres is a small island: just four miles long.
+It’s more relaxed than Cancun, less expensive, & a little less touristy, with lots of snorkeling & diving ~ plus a sea turtle farm.
 If you want a slower-pace than Cancun ~ Isla Mujeres is your closest option.
-Best For: Families, couples, & solo travelers who want a more relaxed, island vibe while enjoying plenty of water activities.
+Best For: Families, couples, & solo travelers who want a more relaxed, island vibe while enjoying plenty of sunshine + water activities.
 Make sure to check out the underwater “sculpture” garden too!
-Search accommodations in Isla Mujeres here.
+Search hotels in Isla Mujeres here.

 Playa del CarmenUltimate Girl's Guide to Yucatan Travel, Girl Who Travels World, Playa del Carmen: An hour south of Cancun lies the party town of Playa del Carmen.
-It’s quite touristy (5th Ave is where it’s all happening) ~ but it’s also a ton of fun, with nightlife options galore.
-Accommodations are wide-ranging: you can stay in ritzy, all-inclusives right on the beach, party hostels, or cute, budget B&B’s.
-It’s also a great place to shop!
-The one major detractor: the beach here isn’t fantastic as those in Cancun or Tulum.
-It’s narrow & is typically packed; I personally didn’t find it relaxing at all.
-But, if you like to drink, party, & be merry ~ then Playa is your place.
-Best For: Big groups, young people, & anyone looking to party & shop.
-If it’s idyllic beaches you’re after, keep moving south towards Tulum.
-Search hotels in Playa del Carmen here.
+It can be touristy (5th Ave is where it’s all happening) ~ but it’s also a ton of fun, with lots of nightlife.
+Accommodations are wide-ranging: you can stay in glamorous all-inclusives right on the beach, party hostels, or charming B&B’s.
+And it’s a great place to shop!
+The only bummer: the beach here isn’t quite as pretty as those in Cancun or Tulum.
+It’s narrow & typically packed.
+This is a good reason to stay in an all-inclusive: to get away from the crowds.
+Best For: Big groups, families, young people, & anyone looking to party & shop.
+If it’s idyllic beaches you’re after, keep moving towards Tulum.
+Search great all-inclusives in Playa del Carmen here.

 Yucatan Travel Guide, Ultimate Girl's Guide to Yucatan Travel, TulumTulum: Tulum is THE new “it” place in the Yucatan.
 The beach here is exquisite.
-All the best hotels in town can be found along the beach “strip,” which runs right on the sand.
-Across a small, sandy road are restaurants & shops galore.
-The whole vibe is bohemian & relaxed, there are no high-rise hotels, & the beach is long & wide ~ perfect for strolling.
+All the best hotels can be found right along the beach “Strip,” which runs right along the sand.
+Across this small, sandy road are many restaurants, shops, & hotels.
+The whole vibe is bohemian & relaxed.
+There are NO high-rise hotels, & the beach is long & wide ~ perfect for strolling.
 Best For: Tulum is best for true beach lovers, who want less “chain,” more unique & boutique.
-It’s currently also a hot spot for Instagram all-stars ~ & the Azulik Resort in Tulum is one of its most photogenic spots, perched like little tree houses above the surf.
-Search all Tulum accommodations here.
+It’s also a hot spot for influencers ~ & the Azulik Resort in Tulum is one of its most photogenic spots, perched like tree houses above the surf.
+Search all Tulum accommodations on Expedia here.

-MeridaUltimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Merida: About three hours west of Cancun lies the beautiful city of Merida.
-If you’re looking for authentic Mexican culture & are tired of tourists: head for Merida.
-I used it as my base for exploring the Uxmal Ruins, which are an hour south of the city.
-In between Cancun & Merida, there are literally hundreds of hidden cenotes (secret, underground swimming holes) to cool off in ~ so the sky is the limit for exploring here!
-Best For: Solo travelers, & anyone looking for authentic Mexican culture & architecture.
+MeridaUltimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Merida: Three hours west of Cancun lies the beautiful city of Merida.
+If you’re looking for authentic Mexican culture: head here.
+I used it as my base for exploring the Uxmal Ruins, which are located an hour south of Merida.
+In between Cancun & Merida, there are hundreds of hidden cenotes (secret underground swimming holes) to cool off in ~ there’s sooo much exploring to be done here!
+Best For: Solo travelers, older couples, & anyone looking for authentic Mexican culture & architecture.
 Search hotels in Merida here.

-CozumelUltimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Cozumel: Just an hour-ferry ride from Playa del Carmen lies my favorite spot in the Yucatan: Cozumel.
-Great food (the tacos!), phenomenal sunsets, & world-famous snorkeling & diving define this little island.
-The beaches here aren’t great ~ it’s all about the diving.
-As for nightlife, there’s some here ~ but you’ve got more options in Cancun or Playa.
-Best For: Cozumel is perfect for true water lovers, & is great for solo travel, with a very relaxed, safe vibe.
-For better beaches & nightlife, head to Tulum, Playa, or Cancun.
-Search Cozumel accommodations here.
+CozumelUltimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Cozumel: Just a 45-minute ferry ride from Playa del Carmen lies my FAVORITE place in the Yucatan: Cozumel.
+Great food (the tacos!!), phenomenal sunsets, & world-famous snorkeling define this pretty little island.
+Beaches here aren’t great ~ it’s all about the diving.
+As for nightlife, there’s some ~ but you’ve got more options in Cancun or Playa.
+Best For: Cozumel is perfect for true water lovers, & great for solo travel, with a relaxed, safe vibe.
+For better beaches & nightlife: head to Tulum, Playa, or Cancun.
+Search for gorgeous oceanfront Cozumel hotels here.

 Ultimate Girl’s Guide to Yucatan Travel

-Ultimate Girl's Guide to Yucatan Travel, Girl WHo Travels the World, Whale Shark HolboxIsla Holbox: Wanna swim with whale sharks??
-Then you better head to the quaint, car-free island of Isla Holbox.
-Because it’s harder to get to, it’s one of the least touristy beaches in the Yucatan.
+Ultimate Girl's Guide to Yucatan Travel, Girl WHo Travels the World, Whale Shark HolboxIsla Holbox: Want to swim with whale sharks?
+Then head to the quaint, car-free island of Isla Holbox.
+Because it’s harder to reach, it’s one of the least touristy places in the Yucatan.
 To reach it, you’ll need to drive about three hours from Cancun, to the small town of Chiquila.
-From there, take a ferry to the island.
-From May through September, try swimming with whale sharks in Isla Holbox, a once-in-a-lifetime experience.
-Search all Isla Holbox accommodations here.
+From there, take a ferry over to the island.
+From May through September, you can swim with whale sharks here, a true once-in-a-lifetime experience.
+Search for gorgeous beachfront hotels in Isla Holbox here.

 The Pink SeaUltimate Girl's Guide to Yucatan Travel, Girl Who Travels the World, Pink Sea: One of the Yucatan’s newest hot spots is a little off-the-beaten path, but sooo worth it!
-This is one place my friends & I absolutely had to see.
-It’s near Rio Lagartos, in the northern part of the Yucatan.
-My article on the Pink Sea is ranked #1 on Google’s search, & can be found here ~ it will tell you all you need to know about how to get there.
-We visited the Pink Sea on the same day as Chichen Itza, which is about two hours away.
-A long day ~ but sooo worth it!
-And make sure to swim in the fabulous turquoise waters across from the Pink Sea….they’re amazing!!!
+This is a place my friends & I simply had to see.
+It’s located close to the town of Rio Lagartos, in the northern Yucatan.
+My article on the Pink Sea quickly shot to popularity & can be found here ~ it tells you how to get there & everything you need to know about visiting.
+We visited on the same day as Chichen Itza, which is about two hours away.
+A long day ~ but amazing!

-Ancient Mayan RuinsUltimate Girl's Guide to Yucatan Travel, Girl WHo Travels the World, Chichen Itza: One of the greatest thing about the Yucatan Peninsula is the abundance of Mayan Ruins that exist all over this area.
-From the most famous one, Chichen Itza (two hours west of Cancun), to Ek Bala’am (north of Valladolid), to the Tulum’s coastal Mayan Ruins, & one of my favorites, the Uxmal Ruins (south of Merida) ~ wherever you stay in the Yucatan, chances are, there are ruins nearby.
-And nearly all of them have cenotes (underground swimming holes), which provide cool relief after walking around in the Yucatan heat.
+Ancient Mayan RuinsUltimate Girl's Guide to Yucatan Travel, Girl WHo Travels the World, Chichen Itza: One of the best things about the Yucatan Peninsula is the abundance of Mayan Ruins.
+From the most famous one, Chichen Itza (located two hours west of Cancun), to Ek Bala’am (located north of Valladolid), to Tulum’s coastal Mayan Ruins, & one of my personal favorites, Uxmal Ruins (located by Merida) ~ wherever you stay in the Yucatan: chances are, there are ruins nearby.
+And nearly all of them have cenotes (underground swimming holes), which provide cool relief after walking around in the Mexican heat.

+Ultimate Girl’s Guide to Yucatan Travel